IT:U & JKU Doctoral School

 Program description

-In our Doctoral School, you will work with outstanding supervisors from our local and international eco-system who will offer their individual experiences and perspectives to support your academic progress.
-The PhD program aims to explore new ways of active learning from a wide range of perspectives such as individual learning psychology, social dynamics in collaborative and project-based learning, educational considerations in virtual learning scenarios, or the effects of AI on learning can all be potential project topics.
-This novel learning environment, combined with the wide range of topics, will demand interdisciplinary methods to effectively explore and create innovative solutions.
+This novel learning environment, combined with the wide range of perspectives, will demand interdisciplinary methods to effectively explore and create innovative solutions.
 The combination of subject-specific knowledge and interdisciplinary key competencies aims to prepare students for key roles in a future driven by digital transformation and provides a creative ecosystem to think beyond usual research approaches.

 More information on the structure of the doctoral school